awslabs/graphstorm/docs/source/advanced/language-models.rst

 #.
 Fine-tune LMs on graph data

     To achieve better performance, it is better to fine-tune LMs with graph data.
-To achieve this goal, GraphStorm provides three training strategies.
+To achieve this goal, GraphStorm provides four training strategies.

     * Fine-tune LMs only